Hypertension

 Some manufacturers have produced salt free foods and brought them to market.
 Some have been abandoned for unknown reasons.
 Some salt free processed food products are on the market.

 In British Columbia, Canada, the Thrifty’s grocery stores (now part of the retail group that manages the Sobeys stores) sold a store brand of no sodium whole wheat bread.
-It wasn’t good but it appeared to sell.
-The store stopped offering it during the pandemic, in about 2020.
+It wasn’t good, but it appeared to sell.
+The store stopped offering it in about 2020.

 Becel (an Upfield brand) packaged a low sodium margerine spread for retail distribution and sale in Canada for several years.
 It disappeared from retail grocery stores on Vancouver Island in British Columbia, Canada and everywhere Upfield did busness, as far as I can tell, in 2019.
 Becel’s other margerine spreads generally have about 70 mg. of sodium per 2 tsp. of margerine spread.
 Becel/Upfield does not post Nutrition Facts on the Web (it complies with the law and has Nutition Facts labels on its product tubs and wrappers.
 Becel/Upfield promotes Becel margerine spreads as healthy plant based oil products.
 Becel still manufactures a salt free margerine, sold in blocks.
 It is not spreadable.